blew22/CS260/profile/html/startupHtml/startupHtml.md

 ## Getting started

-Now that you have learned the basics of HTML, is time to structure your startup application.
+Now that you have learned the basics of HTML, it is time to structure your startup application.
 This includes all of the pages, headers, footers, images, and content necessary to represent what your application will do.
 The application doesn't have to do anything, but there should be a placeholder for everything that your application will do.

 You will want an HTML file for each of the main components of your application.
 The default component of your application **must** be represented in a file named `index.html` since that is the file a browser will load by default.
 Here is what the Simon example pages look like.